agardnerIT/tracepusher/docs/usage/ci.md

 ## tracepusher CI-ready image

+> ℹ️ v0.8.0 and above have standalone, platform-specific binaries which are probably easier to use and better suited to this usecase.
+>
+> We suggest trying the standalone binary (attached to every GitHub release) first - before using this docker image.
+>
+> We would love your feedback as we consider retiring this `-ci` image in future.

 The `gardnera/tracepusher:v0.8.0-ci` image is CI ready.

 This containers drops you into a normal shell where you have access to various tools like openssl (for generating UUIDs).